 YOU CAN TRY DAIRY ALTERNATIVES

 Alternatives to milk have never been more popular, they seem like a great option.
 Allergy or intolerance to cows milk can be a big reason to switch your child onto an alternative.
-The variety in the diferent
+The variety in the different flavors is amazing and there are quite a few that I like myself.
+Are they right to give a 3 year old?
+They can definitely be part of a balanced diet for a 3 year old.
+I will list a few of my favorites below with the information you may need to make a good decision about which one is best for your

 - Soy milk: The most popular alternative drink to milk.
 Nutritious and great tasting.
-Great alternative for
+A great alternative for

 3 year oldswho are lactose intolerant.
 Big named brands produce it like Alpro.
 Please be careful as some children are allergic to soy, so you may want to be careful at first.
 If your child is allergic to soy, don’t worry as most children grow out of this when they reach adulthood.